Home Blog

 Mr. Henri Fazy, an esteemed statesman and president of the Swiss State Council, warmly welcomed the delegates, extending greetings on behalf of Geneva and the entire country.

 On the first day, two pivotal questions were deliberated.
 The first question revolved around whether the Union should exclusively consist of members from national parliaments or continue admitting members from certain states within empires, akin to some German states.
 The debate saw participation from prominent delegates, with differing views on the extent of membership privilege.
 The matter was conclusively addressed the following day, adopting a proposition from the Union’s council The Seventeenth Interparliamentary Conference at Geneva.
-It stipulated that only subordinate states with foreign departments, like certain German states, should have representation in the Union.
+It stipulated that only subordinate states with foreign departments, like certain German states, should have rep

 The Seventeenth Interparliamentary Conference at Geneva